-For the sub-fund with the name db Advisory Multibrands - Pictet Sustainable Thematic New Trends, the following provisions of this special section shall apply in addition to the terms contained in the general section of this Sales Prospectus.
+For the sub-fund with the name db Advisory Multibrands - Pictet Thematic New Trends, the following provisions of this special section shall apply in addition to the terms contained in the general section of this Sales Prospectus.

-This sub-fund has sustainable investment as its objective and qualifies as product in accordance with article 9 of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector.
+This sub-fund promotes environmental and social characteristics and reports as product in accordance with Article 8(1) of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector ("SFDR").

-The objective of the investment policy of the sub-fund db Advisory Multibrands - Pictet Sustainable Thematic New Trends is to achieve capital growth by investing mainly in equities and equity related securities (Depository receipts such as American Depository Receipts (ADR) or Global Depository Receipts (GDR), and Preferred Shares) issued by companies throughout the world (including emerging countries).
+The objective of the investment policy of the sub-fund db Advisory Multibrands - Pictet Thematic New Trends is to achieve capital growth by investing mainly in equities and equity related securities (Depository receipts such as American Depository Receipts (ADR) or Global Depository Receipts (GDR), and Preferred Shares) issued by companies throughout the world (including emerging countries)